Rush Limbaugh on the cutting edge of societal evolution on the most listened to radio talk show in America.

 This is a Democrat problem that he's got.

-Standing without a teleprompter in the is it it's news when our president doesn't have a teleprompter around.
+It's news when our president doesn't have a teleprompter around.

 Standing without a teleprompter in the living room of his campaign's former national finance chair, I think it's Penny Pritzker, Obama complained to 110 to 130 high-end donors that the scare tactics of the special interests and the lobbyists.

-Maybe maybe the media love JFK more than they love Obama, but it's so close you can't tell the difference.
+Maybe, maybe the media love JFK more than they love Obama, but it's so close you can't tell the difference.

-And the uh they've they've sacrificed everything.
+And they've sacrificed everything.

 They've met their Waterloo in Obama.

-So he's he's upset.
+So he's upset.

 This isn't about me, he said.